Lusotitan: Paleoecology

 The Lourinhã Formation of western Portugal was likely to be formed during the Kimmeridgian or Tithonian ages of the Late Jurassic period.
 The area is a coastal region with a strong marine influence.
 Its flora and fauna are similar to the Morrison Formation in the United States, and the Tendaguru Formation in Tanzania.
 Lusotitan is the largest dinosaur that has been discovered in the area.
-Lusotitan lived alongside species of the predatory theropods Allosaurus (A. europaeus), Ceratosaurus, Lourinhanosaurus, and Torvosaurus, the ankylosaurian Dracopelta, the sauropods Bothriospondylus, Lourinhasaurus, and Zby, and the stegosaurs Dacentrurus and Miragaia.
+Lusotitan lived alongside species of the predatory theropods Allosaurus, Ceratosaurus, Lourinhanosaurus, and Torvosaurus, the ankylosaurian Dracopelta, the sauropods Bothriospondylus, Lourinhasaurus, and Zby, and the stegosaurs Dacentrurus and Miragaia.